Will Gasoline Kill Yellow Jacket Nest In Ground? Ultimate Revelation!

 Glass Bowls

-They can be a great alternative to the yellow jacket nest gasoline.
+They can be a great alternative if you don’t want to kill a yellow jacket nest with gasoline.
 Find the points where the yellowjackets get in and out and cover all with your glass bowls to kill them.

 The wasps will get stranded within their nest and die of starvation.